 Effective May 8, 2012, the company entered into a Revolving Loan Agreement with LMGI.
 Under the agreement, LMGI may make loans to the company with a minimum principal amount of \$25,000, up to, but not exceeding in aggregate, \$150,000,000.
 The loan shall bear interest on the outstanding principal amount at a rate of interest based on LMGI's cost of funds at that time but shall not exceed the three-month LIBOR + 1.4% per annum.
 Loans may be borrowed, repaid, and reborrowed until the contract is terminated.
 Interest is payable on the last day of the applicable interest period defined as the termination date or mutually agreed period of lesser duration.
-The agreement may be terminated by LMGI with six months' prior notice unless an earlier date is mutually agreed upon by the parties.
+The agreement may be terminated by LMGI with six months' prior notice unless mutually agreed by the parties.

-Also, effective May 8, 2012, the company entered into another revolving loan agreement with LMGI including the same terms as the above agreement with LMGI as the lender.
-However, this agreement makes EICOW the lender and LMGI the borrower.
+Also effective May 8, 2012, the company entered into another agreement with LMGI, with similar terms to the prior revolving loan agreement.
+However, this agreement makes LMFIC the lender and LMGI the borrower.